About the ITA

 The ITA also provides for a work program to review non-tariff barriers (NTBs), which affect trade in IT products.

-Members have agreed to remove the majority of the tariffs on the 201 additional ITA products within three years from 2016–17.
+Members have agreed to remove the majority of the tariffs on the 201 additional ITA products.

 The treaty amendment to bind the expanded ITA tariff commitments in Australia's WTO Schedule of Concessions was tabled in parliament on 31 August 2016.
 The Joint Standing Committee on Treaties (JSCOT) conducted an inquiry into the expanded ITA and a National Interest Analysis before the tariff commitments were bound in the WTO.